Pre-registration rules

 You must also meet these registration requirements:

-• have resided in Utah for 30 days immediately before Election Day
+• be a resident of Utah for 30 days before Election Day

 • not be currently incarcerated for a felony conviction